 If you’ve written a nonfiction book and your purpose is to inform or educate, state clearly your goal and breakdown a few topics that you’ll cover in your book.
 Also, you should explain why that information is important to the reader and how it will improve his/her life.
-As with any book trailer, commercial, testimonial or explainer video, it’s the impact of your product what will convince them to buy it.
+As with any book trailer, commercial, testimonial, or explainer video, it’s the impact of your product that will convince them to buy it.

 Include your best book reviews if you have some!
 Keep in mind that 85% of consumers trust online reviews as much as personal recommendations.